<> <> <> <>

 Much like how it only takes a couple of genes to decide if you have attached earlobes or whether or not you are able to roll your tongue.

 The V-shaped hairline is caused by a dominant gene — just like brown eyes are a dominant eye colour.
-So, it only takes one copy of the widow’s peak gene to trump the gene that dictates people having a straight hairline.
+So, it only takes one copy of the widow’s peak gene to trump the gene that dictates people have a straight hairline.

 In fact, you can't have any copies of the widow's peak gene to ensure a straight hairline.